 Our California criminal defense attorneys will discuss the following in this article:

-- 1. What are the grounds for a citizen’s arrest?
+- 1. Grounds for a citizen’s arrest

 - 4. What are the consequences of a wrongful citizen’s arrest?

-1. What are the grounds for a citizen’s arrest?
+1. Grounds for a citizen’s arrest

 - the perpetrator commits, or attempts to commit, a misdemeanor offense in your presence; and/or